 5 || TRACE OVER MODELS WITH TRACING PAPER

 You can get tracing paper from your local office supply store or on Amazon.
-Then place the models under the tracing paper and have your child use a pencil or marker writing directly on top of the models.
+Then place the models under the tracing paper and have your child use a pencil or marker to write directly on top of the models.

 You May Also Like: